w3f/polkadot-wiki/docs/general/glossary.md

 ## Injected Account

-An account that is not directly managed by the Polkadot UI but can be accessed through it, such as accounts controlled by the Polkadot-JS extension.
+An account that is not directly managed by the Polkadot UI but can be accessed through it, such as accounts controlled by the Polkadot Developer Signer.

 ## Interoperability